Episodes: science

 Forensic Chemistry and Physical Evidence with Dr Kari Pitts

-Dr Kari Pitts is a forensic chemist and mineralogist who works with physical evidence, analysing the remnants of everyday life left behind at crime scenes.
+Dr Kari Pitts works with physical evidence, analysing the remnants of everyday life left behind at crime scenes.
 Join us as we talk about Kari's journey to forensic science, working with physical evidence, and how it's not quite like CSI.

-Sustainable Mental Health in the Workplace & Better Work with Dr Nicole Tschierske
+Sustainable Mental Health in the Workplace & Better Work with Nicole Tschierske

 Dr Nicole Tschierske is a Coach, Facilitator, and Change Manager who helps experts and teams in STEM do better work.
 Join us as we talk about Nicole's STEM journey, sustainable mental health in the workplace, and how we can do better work.